nedjwab/e-ticket-frontend/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# Book en online event
+# Book an online event
 This application is based on Event booking around the world, you need just to login then book a reservation, you can also add am event and see all your Events booked

 # Built with